H33Tx/aniZero/README.md

 Please do not remove the footer to credit the hard work of the people who made this software.

-Coding by Saintly2k -> https://github.com/saintly2k
+Coding by Saintly2k -> https://github.com/saintly2k & Kleineick -> https://github.com/fuhrer-kleineick

 Styling by Bootstrap 3.4 -> https://getbootstrap.com